learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Prop_Drilling.md

 - **Component Composition:** Instead of passing data down through props, consider breaking down complex components into smaller, more focused components.
 Each component should have a single responsibility, promoting better modularity.

 ## Final Remark
 While props drilling might be a quick solution in small applications, it becomes problematic as the codebase expands.
-Embracing the Context API or other state management solutions helps maintain a scalable and maintainable React codebase.
+Embracing the Context API or other state management solutions is crucial to preserve a scalable and maintainable React codebase.

 ## Sources
 - [React Context](https://legacy.reactjs.org/docs/context.html)